David Sejusa

-General David Sejusa (born 13 November 1954), also known as David Tinyefuza, is a Ugandan lawyer, retired military general and former MP.
+David Sejusa (born Tinyefuza; 13 November 1954), is a Ugandan lawyer, retired military general and former MP.
 He was the coordinator of intelligence services and a senior presidential adviser to President of Uganda Yoweri Museveni.
-He served as army commander and also a member of High Command UPDF, the UPDF defense council and a member of parliament representing the Uganda People's Defence Force.
-He had a falling-out with Museveni and formed the Freedom and Unity Front in exile in the United Kingdom following being charged for plotting a coup where he has been allegedly planning anti-government activities by the Museveni government.
+He served as army commander and also a member of High Command UPDF, the UPDF defence council, and a member of parliament representing the Uganda People's Defence Force, before having a falling-out with Museveni and forming the Freedom and Unity Front in exile in the United Kingdom following being charged for plotting a coup.

-Early and personal life
+Early life and education

+David Tinyefuza was born on 13 November 1954.

-Tinyefuza attended Nyakasura School.
+He attended Nyakasura School.
 He holds the degree of Bachelor of Laws Honours (LLB) and Master of Laws (LLM) from Makerere University.
 He also attended the Law Development Centre for the diploma in legal practice where he left after a clerkship for cadet training in Tanzania.
 He was also a student leader(head of students' guild) at Makerere University.
 He has obtained the senior command qualifications of PSC from the Uganda Senior Command and Staff College at Kimaka, Jinja, Uganda.
 He also holds a certificate in information technology from an institution in Canada.
 He also attended the police cadet course in Tanzania and senior command strategic course.

-He is married to Juliet Tinyefuza.